Root Cause Analysis (RCA)

-CRT has its roots from Theory of Constraints (TOC) developed by Eliyahu M Goldratt.
-CRT is a logic based tool for using cause and effect relationship to determine root problems that cause the undesirable effects in a given system.
+CRT has its roots from the Theory of Constraints (TOC) developed by Eliyahu M Goldratt.
+CRT is a logic-based tool for using cause and effect relationship to determine root problems that cause undesirable effects in a given system.

-For more information on Current Reality Tree (CRT), please visit our our Root Cause Analysis Training (RCA Training) page.
+For more information on the Current Reality Tree (CRT), please visit our Root Cause Analysis Training (RCA Training) page.